 Most of the activities in Niagara Falls, NY are located at the Niagara Falls State Park or around it.
 The map below shows that there are two areas you can park.

 One spot is near the American Falls viewing area and the other is at Goat Island near the Cave of the Winds.

 Depending on weather and who you are visiting with you can walk from one are to the other on bridges across the Niagara River.

-14 Things to Do in Niagara Falls USA in Winter
+14 Things to Do in Niagara Falls in the Winter

 There are 4 main gorge trails at Niagara Falls State Park ranging from easy/beginner to difficult/seasoned hiker.
 The trails are mapped out and it is very important for your safety to stay on the marked trails.
 Learn more here.